S-E-S-S-O/SS-SessoSploit/README.md

 4) base64 || Encodes and decodes in base64
 5) reqinfo || Gets the info about a request

-[Extra] You can also use all the normal shell commands.
+[Extra] You can also use all the standard shell commands.

 # Getting started